AI4Finance-Foundation/.github/profile/README.md

 We look forward to working closely with you, learning from you, and exchanging information with you!

-**Disclaimer: We are sharing codes for academic purpose under the MIT education license.
+**Disclaimer: We are sharing codes for academic purposes under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

 Sincerely,